G-u-G/HW_11/README.md

 ## Main Branch
-  1. This change is made in main branch
+  1. This change is made in main branch (this change is made after newBranch was created)

 ## myBranch
   1. This change is made in myBranch